hashiprobr/nfp-java-dao/README.md

 storable object.
 Therefore, the file path is `<collection>/<key>/<name>` and it is expected that the key is from this object.

+The `create`, `retrieve`, and `update` methods return an URL that can be used to access the file as an static resource.
+For example, as the `src` of an `img`.
+Please note that, due to some limitations, **updating a file changes its URL**.

 Query operations
 ----------------